odan/slim4-skeleton/docs/domain.md

 * **Repository:** Data access logic, communication with databases
 * **Data:** Domain objects with data (without complex logic) e.g. Value Objects, DTOs

+## Services

+Here is the right place for complex **business logic** e.g. calculation, validation, file creation etc.
+Business logic is a step up on complexity over CRUD (Create, Read, Update and Delete) operations.

+This layer provides cohesive, high-level logic for related parts of an application.
+This layer is invoked directly by the Controllers.

+The business logic should be placed in the service classes, and we should aim for a fat model layer and thin controller layer.

 ### Service-Oriented Architecture (SOA)

 **SOA** uses **services** to build systems. **OOP** uses **objects** to build systems, and it tends marry data and behavior.
 Services tend to **separate data from behavior**.
 In an SOA, the separation between data and behavior is often obvious.